LinBabayan/PicsartAcademy/README.md

 ## Loops, if-else | Mar 21 | Homework
 ______________________________
+### Task 1.

 Write a program in assembly language that prints the nth Fibonacci number on the screen.

+### Task 2.

 Write a program that checks whether a given number is perfect or not.
 A perfect number is a number whose divisors sum to equal the number.

-Write a program that allows the user to enter a number n, and prints the numbers 1 to n on the screen in the following format:
+ ### Task 3.Write a program that allows the user to enter a number n, and prints the numbers 1 to n on the screen in the following format:

 1